guiroshix/UMD-Replace-Portable/README.md

 # UMD-Replace but compiled into more than one executable file.

 - Original Project by CUE, 2015.
-- Modified project by Guiroshix | BomberME
+- "Modified" project by Guiroshix | BomberME

 # What are the differences?
 - You can run it on pretty much anything that has a terminal, Windows, Linux, ~~Android~~ < (Couldn't get it working).